-The contracts with 19 executives have a clause providing indemnity in the amount of 2 years' fixed remuneration for cases of unfair dismissal and some limited cases of change of control.
-The contracts with another 13 executives have a post-contractual non-compete clause, nine of them with a duration of 2 years, lasting at most up to the first date of ordinary retirement, in the amount of two years' fixed remuneration, and four with a duration of 1 year from the date of improper dismissal or any of the limited cases of change of control, until at most the first date of ordinary retirement, for one year's fixed remuneration.
+The contracts with 18 executives have a clause providing indemnity in the amount of two years' fixed remuneration for cases of unfair dismissal and some limited cases of change of control and one executive has a clause that supplements the legal indemnity up to the amount equivalent to one year's fixed remuneration.
+The contracts with another 12 executives have a post-contractual non-compete clause, nine of them with a duration of two years, lasting at most up to the first date of ordinary retirement, in the amount of two years' fixed remuneration, and three with a duration of one year from the date of improper dismissal or any of certain limited cases of change of control, until at most the first date of ordinary retirement, for one year's fixed remuneration.